 Available at £14.99 wherever books and ebooks are sold

-Originally self-published in collaboration with author, Dr. Helena Boschi, this latest edition is now published globally by renowned business publisher Wiley with new content addressing uncertainty heightened by COVID-19 and a plethora of new research.
+Originally self-published in collaboration with author, Dr. Helena Boschi, this latest edition is published globally by renowned publisher Wiley with new content addressing uncertainty in our post covid world.

 Why We Do What We Do combines scientific research with concrete examples and illustrative stories to clarify, in an easy-to-understand way, the complex mechanisms of the human brain and how it affects our behaviour every day.

-A wide range of topics are examined, unveiling different facets of the brain with practical tips and ideas around how to deal with the impacts on our behaviour, mental health, methods of communication and decision-making.
+A wide range of topics are examined, unveiling different facets of the brain with practical tips and ideas for understanding our behaviour, mental health, communication and decision-making.